-Explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant Investigate the way in which water is transported within plants Explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal Observe flowers carefully to identify the pollen Observe flowers being visited by pollinators Observe seeds being blown from the trees Research different types of seed dispersal Classify seeds in a range of ways Create a new species of flowering plant End Points: • Knows the main parts of a plant and the function of each part Understands that some plants produce flowers which enable the plant to reproduce.
-Knows that different plants require different conditions for germination and growth.
+Explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant Investigate the way in which water is transported within plants Explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal Many plants have roots, stems/trunks, leaves and flowers/blossom.
+Pollen, which is produced by the male part of the flower, is transferred to the female part of other flowers (pollination).
+This forms seeds which are then dispersed in different ways.
+Different plants require different conditions for germination and growth Observe what happens to plants over time when the leaves or roots are removed Investigate what happens to plants when they are put in different conditions Spot flowers, seeds, berries and fruits outside throughout the year Observe flowers carefully to identify the pollen Observe flowers being visited by pollinators Observe seeds being blown from the trees Research different types of seed dispersal Classify seeds in a range of ways Create a new species of flowering plant End Points: • Knows the main parts of a plant and the function of each part • Understands that some plants produce flowers which enable the plant to reproduce. • Knows that different plants require different conditions for germination and growth.
 Year 3 Rocks Compare and group together different kinds of rocks on the basis of their appearance and simple physical properties Describe in simple terms how fossils are formed when things that have lived are trapped within rock Recognise that soils are made from rocks and organic matter.
-Knows that different plants require different conditions for germination and growth.
 Rock, stone, pebble, boulder, grain, crystals, layers, hard, soft, texture, absorb water, soil, fossil, marble, chalk, granite, sandstone, slate, soil, peat, sandy/chalk/clay soil Rock is a naturally occurring material There are different types of rock which have different properties.
 Rocks can be different shapes and Soils are made up of pieces of ground down rock which may be mixed with plant and animal material The type of rock, size of rock piece and the amount of organic matter affect the property of the soil.
 Some rocks contain fossils.
 Observe rocks closely and classify Research using secondary sources how fossils are formed Observe soils closely and classify Research the work of Mary Anning End Points: Understand that rock is a naturally occurring material and there are different types of rock which have different properties and have different sizes of grain or crystal.
 Know that fossils were formed millions of years ago and can explain how fossils are formed.
 Year 3 Light Recognise that they need light in order to see things and that dark is the absence of light Notice that light is reflected from surfaces Light, light source, dark, absence of light, transparent, translucent, opaque, shiny, matt, surface, shadow, reflect, mirror, sunlight, dangerous We see objects because our eyes can sense light.
 Dark is the absence of light.
 Some objects are sources of light.